University of Northampton Waterside Campus

 Following planning approval our work at Waterside expanded to lead the design and delivery of the 20,000sqm Learning Hub, the Sports Pavilion, a new low carbon Energy Centre and the refurbishment of the former Engine Shed into the Student Union, in addition to a new landmark pedestrian and road bridge.
 MCW have also been retained as the University’s Masterplan Architect to oversee the implementation of the entire campus development.

-Waterside will open in September 2018.
+Waterside opened in September 2018.